JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Los_Hijos_De_Dios_Trinidizados.md

 Given this, it is inevitable to question the nature of evil and its existence.
 The Book clearly distinguishes between wrongful evil and deliberate evil.
 It is a fact that evil makes us learn.
 Nothing happens in vain.
 The Mighty Messengers were mortals from worlds in rebellion, so they are a living example that all experience is used to give rise to a greater and (of course) better good.

-We recall here the “inevitabilities” of [UB 3:5.5](/en/The_Urantia_Book/3#p5_5).
+We recall here the “inevitabilities” of <a id="a78_40"></a>[UB 3:5.5](/en/The_Urantia_Book/3#p5_5).
 How could we grow without free will?
 We need choice.
 At all times we cannot assume the responsibilities of others, but our own.
 Necessity, and not well-being, is what sharpens our wits.

 Comparing ourselves to Havona beings, we can say that they are perfect for the love **of** God, and ascending mortals will be perfect for the love **of** God.